Why Older Men Often Need a Libido Boost

 The surest way to improve your libido, erectile function, and sexual health is by following the same advice that is ideal for your physical and psychological health overall – get healthy!
 If you need a libido boost, this is the best place to start.
 While that’s easier said than done, most people are well aware that the following steps can make a big difference in their overall health, and the same holds true for their sexual health.

-- Be sure to regularly exercise.
+- Be sure to exercise regularly.
 Most governments recommend between 2 and 3 hours of mild to moderate exercise a week.

 - Eat a healthy, well-balanced diet.
 This doesn’t mean embracing the latest fad diet or cutting out things you enjoy.
-Just decrease the amount of unhealthy, processed foods, and increase whole grains, fruit, vegetables, and so on.
-There are lots of well-balanced diet options out there, and we highlight some in the other articles on our site.
-But you don’t need to even follow a formal plan – just aim to eat healthier.
+Just decrease the amount of unhealthy, processed foods, and increase whole grains, fruit, vegetables, etc. There are many well-balanced diet options out there, and we highlight some in the other articles on our site.
+But you don’t even need to follow a formal plan – just aim to eat healthier.

 - Lose extra weight – obesity increases estrogen levels in men, which competes with testosterone and can decrease testosterone levels even further.
 Aim to maintain a healthy weight as you get older, and occasionally – through diet and exercise – work to drop any added pounds that have accumulated.